Appendix C — PostgreSQL

 An alternative approach that build on framework used in this book is to create your own PostgreSQL database and use that.
 While there are some set-up and maintenance costs associated with this, it’s actually fairly manageable using the steps we describe below.

-C.2.1 Installation steps
+D.1.1 Installation steps

-2. Install wrds2pg package.
+2. Install the wrds2pg package.

 pip install wrds2pg --upgrade